Best practices and recommendations for deploying Windows 10 Feature updates to mission critical devices

 For simplicity, we will outline the steps to deploy a feature update manually.
 If you prefer an automated approach, see Manage Windows as a service using Configuration Manager.

 Devices and shared workstations that are online and available 24 hours a day, 7 days a week, can be serviced via one of two primary methods:

 - Service during maintenance windows – Devices that have established maintenance windows will need to have feature updates scheduled to fit within these windows.

 - Service only when manually initiated – Devices that need physical verification of the availability to update will need to have updates manually initiated by a technician.

 You can use Configuration Manager to deploy feature updates to Windows 10 devices in two ways.
 The first option is to use the software updates feature.
 The second option is to use a task sequence to deploy feature updates.
 There are times when deploying a Windows 10 feature update requires the use of a task sequence—for example:

-- LTSC feature updates.
+- Upgrade to the next LTSC release.
 With the LTSC servicing branch, feature updates are never provided to the Windows clients themselves.
 Instead, feature updates must be installed like a traditional in-place upgrade.

 - Additional required tasks.
-When deploying a feature update requires additional steps (e.g., suspending disk encryption, updating applications), you can use task sequences to orchestrate the additional steps.
+When deploying a feature update requires additional steps (for example, suspending disk encryption, updating applications), you can use task sequences to orchestrate the additional steps.
 Software updates do not have the ability to add steps to their deployments.

-If you need to leverage a task sequence to deploy feature updates, please see Using a task sequence to deploy Windows 10 updates for more information.
-If you find that your requirement for a task sequence is based solely on the need to run additional tasks preformed pre-install or pre-commit, please see the new run custom actions functionality first introduced with Windows 10, version 1803.
-You may be able to leverage this functionality with the software updates deployment method.
+If you need to use a task sequence to deploy feature updates, see Manage Windows as a service using Configuration Manager for more information.
+If you find that your requirement for a task sequence is based solely on the need to run additional tasks performed pre-install or pre-commit, see the new run custom actions functionality first introduced with Windows 10, version 1803.
+You might find this option useful in deploying software updates.